Student visa checklist

 Please complete all the steps given.

 ~After submission, please wait patiently for student visa to process.
 It generally takes 3 months to go through immigration and the school.
 Meanwhile, it is recommended to study basic Japanese phrases and learn hiragana + katakana (the Japanese alphabet), to help you adapt to Japan once there!~

 □ 2 months before: Book accommodation

 If chosen to organize yourself, please ensure you do this well in advance.
 If chosen for the school or us to organize, details will be sent approx. 3 weeks before the course starts.

 □ Less than 1 month before: Obtain student visa

 You will be sent relevant documents from the school to your current address in home country.

 Please make an appointment to your local embassy or consulate of Japan in your home country and bring:

-1. Certificate of Admission + Certificate of Eligibility (All documents sent to you by the school)
+1. Certificate of Eligibility (Document sent to you by the school)

 3. Your passport